aras-labs/Fundamentals_of_Robotics/README.md

 Encountered an issue or have a question?
 Open an issue on our [GitHub repository](https://github.com/aras-labs/Fundamentals_of_Robotics/issues).

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## 📬 Contact

-For any questions or suggestions, feel free to open an issue or contact the repository maintainer at [hamid@cim.mcgill.ca](mailto:hamid@cim.mcgill.ca).

 ## 📎 Additional Resources

 - [Fundamentals of Robotics - GitHub Repository](https://github.com/aras-labs/Fundamentals_of_Robotics)